Saturday, November 17, 2012

 One aim of a collective action is the expression of a political claim and the arguments in favor of it.

 The public must be able to link the claim to a principle that it already knows, so that the claim sounds like the continuation of something already existent.
-So a good argument for a claim is the one that garanties the insertion of the other's point of view into a known structure.
+A good argument for a claim is the one that guarantees the insertion of the other's point of view into a known structure.

-To be understood by the public, an argument has to take its origin in already existent representations available in the public's mind.
+To be understood by the public, an argument must take its origin in already existent representations available in the public's mind.
 And representations that we want to be transmitted have to « anchor » themselves into already available representations.

 Examples :